datumorphism/datumorphism.github.io/content/wiki/pattern-mining/association-rules.md

 ## The Rule, Support, and Confidence

-Association rule should contain a rule, support, and confidence.
+Association rule has three components: the rule, the support, and the confidence.

 $$
 \text{Milk} \Rightarrow \text{Croissant} [ \text{support} = 2/5, \text{confidence} = 2/3  ]
 $$

-In this rule, the first part means that if the customers are buying milk they buy croissants too. **Support** is the probability of the records with both milk and croissant (2) among all the records (5). **Confidence** is the conditional probability that the records have croissant given milk in the record.
+In this rule, the first part is the rule it self, $\text{Milk} \Rightarrow \text{Croissant}$.
+It means that if the customers are buying milk they buy croissants too.
+The **support** is the probability of the records with both milk and croissant (2) among all the records (5).
+The **confidence** is the conditional probability that the records have croissant given milk in the record.

 Then we define two thresholds that tell us whether this rule is valid.